 The reopening of the Stari Most bridge in 2004 has failed to bring the Croats and the Bosniaks together, and the city remains divided.
 The Croats live on the Western side of the river and the Bosniaks reside on the Eastern side.
 Politically, the Croats and the Bosniaks share power equally, as outlined in the Dayton Accords.
 Nonetheless, Croats and Bosniaks maintain very poor relations, and there is great mistrust and dislike between the two sides.
 In fact, it has been noted by some that it is as if there is a wall between the two sides of the river, not a bridge.

-Elections across Bosnia and Herzegovina are scheduled for October 2012; however, local elections in Mostar have been postponed due to a need for reform in the electoral law to ensure proportional representation of the population.
-Nonetheless, the current mandates for local councillors in Mostar are set to expire in October 2012, and there is no one scheduled to assume their roles upon departure.
+Elections across Bosnia and Herzegovina last occurred in Ocotober 2018; however, local elections in Mostar have been suspended due to a need for reform in the electoral law to ensure proportional representation of the population.
+The mandates for local councillors in Mostar expired in October 2012 and have been left unfilled since their departure.
 Nationally, the government of Bosnia and Herzegovina collapsed in May 2012, after running for only six months.
 The previous elections were held in October 2010, yet due to the fragility of the political situation, a coalition government did not form until fourteen months later.

 Rebuilding projects to restore the city’s once wonderful architecture have been the main reconciliation effort for the city, and much foreign investment has contributed to this cause.
 Today, the division is supported primarily by: